OpenAPITools/openapi-generator/README.md

 -Dmodels=User -DsupportingFiles=StringUtil.java
 ```

 To control generation of docs and tests for api and models, pass false to the option.
-For api, these options are  `-DapiTest=false` and `-DapiDocs=false`.
-For models, `-DmodelTest=false` and `-DmodelDocs=false`.
+For api, these options are  `-DapiTests=false` and `-DapiDocs=false`.
+For models, `-DmodelTests=false` and `-DmodelDocs=false`.
 These options default to true and don't limit the generation of the feature options listed above (like `-Dapi`):

 ```